 Each organization must have a faculty or staff advisor who is employed full-time by the college.
-Exceptions to full-time status may be made by the Assistant Vice President for Student Services.
-Administratively, student organizations are under the general supervision of the Assistant Vice President for Student Services.
+Exceptions to full-time status may be made by the Director of Athletics and Student Activities.
+Administratively, student organizations are under the general supervision of the Director of Athletics and Student Activities.